iabell/vaccine_allocation/README.md

 The data was generated using code written in MATLAB version 9.10 and the code to generate figures was written in python version 3.9 using standard libraries including <code>numpy</code> and <code>matplotlib<\code>.

-The main analysis in this paper is done using data generated in file... .
+The main analysis in this paper is done using data generated in file <code>main_data_generation.m</code> .
 All plots, included those in the supplementary materials, are generated using functions in file ...

 ### Main Figures